technologiestiftung/idea-machine/README.md

 The important bit in the request is the shortcode payload that is sent.
 As of now, we have agreed that all dice emit their result via a mapping of A-C for the die and 1-6 for the result side.
 This means that currently the shortcodes `A{1-6}`, `B{1-6}`, and `C{1-6}` are valid.
 All other combinations will be rejected by the app.

 > Note that it is not necessary to include a timestamp in the request body as the timestamp is set on the application server.

-### Fly.io

-For testing and debugging reasons, we also deployed an instance to Fly.io.

-Follow their [docs for deploying a Rails app](https://fly.io/docs/rails/getting-started/existing/) and for [using SQLite3](https://fly.io/docs/rails/advanced-guides/sqlite3/) as a database.

-Once the app is deployed to Fly, we currently manually ran `fly ssh console -C "/rails/bin/rails db:seed"` to seed the database with the initial dice data.

 ## Printing